common-workflow-language/common-workflow-language/draft-3/concepts.md

 ## Scope

 This document describes the CWL syntax, execution, and object model.
-It is not intended to document a specific implementation of CWL, however it may serve as a reference for the behavior of conforming implementations.
+It is not intended to document a CWL specific implementation, however it may serve as a reference for the behavior of conforming implementations.

 ## Terminology